shubhanshu02/GSoC-2021-logs/logs.md

   3. Prepare a rough implementation for the above mentioned approach with semaphores for thread to wait instead of consuming CPU time. (already present in SafeQueue).

   4. Got to know about using session config to let TensorFlow allocate less memory.
 So, the issue was fixed.

+- **30/06/2021:** Refactor common code from Native backend and TensorFlow backend async patches to DNN Common.